onion108/asm-pong/README.md

 ```
 Executable will be placed at `dist/`.

+## Build Configurations
+You can adjust some constants in `inc/constants.inc` and `inc/window.inc` to change things like score display's font size, window size etc.
+Here are some features that can be enabled or disabled in `inc/config.inc`, they are documented here.

+### `FEATURE_RKEY_RESET`
+When enabled, you can press R to reset the game state.

+### `FEATURE_RANDOM`
+When enabled, the ball's direction will be randomly generated per reset (include resetting ball because of scoring).
+It's off by default because it seems to bring a weird game experience, though I tried to make it feel more natural.

 ## Working Progress
 - [x] Implement pad movement.
 - [x] Implement ball movement.